WordPress/openverse/documentation/meta/media_properties/catalog.md

 #### Object Shape

-String, the file type (extension) of the audio file.
+String, the file type (extension) of the media file.
 Maximum length: 5 characters.

 #### Normalization and Validation